RobinDenz1/simDAG/cran-comments.md

 * This is an update

 The package was tested on Windows 10, macOS and ubuntu using github actions and rhub as well as local machines.
 There were no errors or warnings and no notes.
-There is currently no literature directly associated with this package.